IronCZE03/Projekt/README.md

+# Don't read this
-# This is my school project, where I try to make a DnD-like game in Python
+This is a school project.
+I (and few other people) try to make a DnD-like game in Python